cpcwood/home-server/README.md

 #### Server Tests

-RSpec and Capybara are used to run unit and feature tests on the server.
+RSpec and Capybara are used to run unit and feature tests on the appliation.

-To run test suite run ```./scripts/rspec``` in the command line.
+To run test suite, run ```./scripts/rspec``` in the command line.

 #### Frontend Tests